file9.ai

 Government

-The governance of the West Bank is primarily under the Palestinian Authority (PA), which was established following the Oslo Accords.
-The PA has limited military capabilities and relies on various security forces for internal security.
-The region is characterized by ongoing political tensions and fragmentation.
+The governance of the West Bank is administered by the Palestinian Authority (PA), which operates under a semi-autonomous framework established by the Oslo Accords.
+The PA has limited powers and is responsible for various local governance functions.

 Military and Security